 Communities recover together

-In the aftermath of disasters or significant traumatic experiences like this pandemic, family is really important and so too is the role of communities in the journey to full recovery.
+In the aftermath of disasters or significant traumatic experiences, family is really important and so too is the role of communities in the journey to full recovery.
 The research shows pretty clearly that how children fare following such events is definitely influenced by the restoring of community functions and structures for the families and communities that they live within.

 - ‘Situational distress’ is normal.
 It takes many months for our minds and bodies to return to a sense of safety, even if the threat has been completely removed.
 This is partly due to neuroplasticity where our brain makes new neural pathways in response to experience, especially when the adversity is over such a long timeframe.
 Neurobiology explores the concept of the ‘fear circuit’ and so it can be helpful not to have the expectation that we will bounce back to being joyful, happy people quickly.

 - Survivor guilt can rear its head during times of recovery as well.
-You may have been someone who was on one of the cruise ships that had significant infection and possibly known of people who died.
 Be mindful this is a normal experience if you start to feel guilty that you were one of the lucky ones.

 - Copers can crumble.
-Interestingly some people who have really struggled during the pandemic may recover faster than those who seemed to cope really well.
+Interestingly some people who have really struggled may recover faster than those who seemed to cope really well.
 Indeed, some of our strongest, apparently most resilient adults may finally crumble once they realise that the threat is definitely disappearing.

 - Significant gender differences can be seen in how we manage grief and trauma.
 I have worked closely with men following a nasty bushfire and many of them expressed a sense of loss to know how to support their wives who wanted to keep talking about how they felt.
 Many men process big ugly feelings over time.
 There are some studies that show that doing a debrief after a traumatic event can actually make some people worse rather than better.
 Everyone will process this in their own unique way and it is only when there are red flags that we may need to really encourage someone to seek help.